-According to Questline’s 2020 Energy Utility Benchmarks Report, utility newsletter readers are much more engaged with their energy utility’s program promotions.
+According to Questline Digital’s 2020 Energy Utility Benchmarks Report, utility newsletter readers are much more engaged with their energy utility’s program promotions.
 In fact, residential eNewsletter readers open promotional emails at a 37% higher rate.
 Small and medium business eNewsletter readers click on promotional emails at a 73% higher rate.

-To gain more insights, we spoke with Brian Lindamood, Questline’s VP of Marketing & Content Strategy, about the power of eNewsletters and why they are essential for energy utilities.
+To gain more insights, we spoke with Brian Lindamood, Questline Digital’s VP of Marketing & Content Strategy, about the power of eNewsletters and why they are essential for energy utilities.

 Why are utility newsletters a vital customer engagement tool?